Why Is The Cycles Approach Helpful For Phonological Processes?

 Photo by Katerina Holmes on Pexels.com

-The Cycles Approach tackles these issues by focusing on one set of sounds at a time in a specific sequence, allowing for intensive practice.
+The Cycles Approach tackles these issues by focusing on one set of sounds at a time.
+This is done in a specific sequence.
+This method allows for intensive practice.
 The process is cyclical because, after addressing all targeted patterns, the cycle repeats for re-evaluation and further refinement.
 This repetition solidifies improvements and ensures deeper learning of correct speech patterns.
 It’s designed to make learning gradual yet consistent, aiming to make your child’s speech more understandable.

 Key Takeaways